 - Cook on medium heat until the mixture thickens up.

-- Using a slotted spatula, keep removing the foam that collects on top while cooking.
+- Using a slotted spatula, remove the foam that collects on top while cooking.

-- It will take 45 minutes-1 hour for the juice to thicken up to the right consistency.
+- It will take 45 minutes to 1 hour for the juice to thicken up to the right consistency.

 - Keep stirring at regular intervals to avoid the molasses burning from the bottom of the pan.